Things to know before moving to Chile

 Retirement

-Chile has a private pension system, called AFP, which is actually very unequal, so that many older people are left homeless.
+Chile has a private pension system called AFP, which is unequal, so many older people must still work past the retirement age.